smburdick/graem/wiki/Caeus_V/index.md

 tearing it asunder.
 He survived on a remote island for five days, surviving by his own wits and whichever conjuration spells he could recall from his neglected studies.
-Upon his rescue, he was proclaimed "indefatigable" for his persistence, however, Caeus was traumatized by the event, as he learned of his father's death in battle upon returning home, and he did not speaking at all during the enthronement ceremony.
+Upon his rescue, he was proclaimed "indefatigable" for his persistence.
+However, Caeus was traumatized by the event, as he learned of his father's death in battle upon returning home; he did not speak at all during the enthronement ceremony.
 He did not develop a fear of sailing, but used it as a distraction from work, which became a weak spot for opportunistic advisors and foreign agents.